RA42-y/friend-match-frontend/README.md

     - Create a new MySQL database named `friend-match`.
     - Update the MySQL connection details in the `application.yml` file located in `friend-match-backend/src/main/resources/application.yml`.
 Set the values for `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password`.
+    - Initialize the database with the sql file provided `sql/create_table.sql`.

 5. Start Redis: